NautilusDB-cloud/nautilusdb-cli/README.md

 ```

 ### Create a new Collection
 Create a new collection ```myCollection``` in the shared demo account.
-If an
-API key is configured, a private collection will be created that is only accessible to the configured API key.
+A collection will be created that is only accessible to the configured API key.
 ```shell
  nautiluscli create-collection myCollection
 ```